Flor sem Tempo: Production

 In 2021, the pre-production for the telenovela began.
-One year later, the first scenes began to be filmed in 14 November 2022 in SP Televisão studios and also later in Azeitão and on the outskirts of Lisboa, like Cascais, that serve to give life to the fictional village Vila Santa, and Palmela in Hotel Casa Palmela, that serves to give life to the Torres family mansion.
+One year later, the first scenes began to be filmed in 14 November 2022 in SP Televisão studios and also later in Azeitão and on the outskirts of Lisbon, like Cascais, that serve to give life to the fictional village Vila Santa, and Palmela in Hotel Casa Palmela, that serves to give life to the Torres family mansion.
+Also, in May 2023 there were as well recordings in Gondomar.
+Albano Jerónimo ended up recording yours last scenes on 6 March 2023, just like Sandra Barata Belo ended up on 18 May and Maria João Bastos ended up on 16 June.
+The remaining cast finished the work on 6 July.

 Ratings

-Premiering with the purpose of raising the audiences left with Amor Amor - Vol. 2, Flor Sem Tempo saw the one of the worst pilot-episode rating of the first track of telenovelas broadcast by SIC, drawing a rating of 10.5 points and audience share of 21.4%.
+Premiering with the purpose of raising the audiences left with Amor Amor - Vol. 2, Flor Sem Tempo saw one of the worst pilot-episode rating of the first track of telenovelas broadcast by SIC, drawing a rating of 10.5 points and audience share of 21.4%.

 Since the first episode, the telenovela begins to show some leadship in the audiences, although not be every day.